Brown Sugar Glazed Ham Steak for One

 Step Three: Add the water, dijon mustard, and brown sugar to the skillet.
 Stir ingredients until mixed and cook for about 4-5 minutes or until the brown sugar is dissolved.

-Step Four: Serve the brown sugar glazed over the ham.
+Step Four: Serve the glaze over the ham.

 Recipe Variation